-The food products operation business was operated by the subsidiaries of the Company to produce and supply barbequed food through the newly promoted brand "Dai Gor BBQ" and our own retail stores to the customer in Hong Kong.
+The food products operation business was operated by the subsidiaries of the Company to produce and supply barbequed food through the newly promoted brand "Dai Gor BBQ" and our own retail stores to the customers in Hong Kong.

-For the Year 2021, the food products operation recorded a decrease in revenue to approximately HK\$2.3 million when compared with approximately HK\$55.8 million for the 2020 due to the pandemic and tough competition.
+For the Year 2022, the food products operation recorded a slightly increase in revenue to approximately HK\$0.3 million when compared with approximately HK\$2.3 million for the Year 2021.

-The revenue of the food products operation recorded a significant drop of approximately 95.9% for the Year 2021 due to the scale down of the food productions business in the third quarter of Year 2020.
-During the Year 2021, the Group has promoted a new brand namely "Dai Gor BBQ", which contributed only 1.6% of total revenue.
-As a result, this segment loss decreased from approximately HK\$14.1 million for the Year 2020 to approximately HK\$0.8 million for the Year 2021.
+The revenue of the food products operation recorded an increase of approximately 14.7% for the Year 2022.
+As a result, this segment loss decreased from approximately HK\$0.8 million for the Year 2021 to segment profit of HK\$0.2 million for the Year 2022.